-I had no camera, no photos, the only record I still have of the course is the felt badge they gave us on completion and my memories.
+I had no camera, no photos, the only record I still have of the course is my vivid memories – and the felt badge they gave us on completion.

 But then I found a website by someone who had been on the same course – Willem Hofland from the Natal South Coast – and he had these black & white pics which I am very grateful to be able to use!
 He also had his course report and certificate, which I no longer have.